 When you’re working on a huge writing project and start falling behind, it’s easy to feel frustrated and even consider giving up.
 That’s how I’ve felt at times, but I’ve kept moving forward, thanks in part to some wonderful advice from John Steinbeck.

 Steinbeck was an expert at finishing long writing projects.
 The Grapes of Wrath is over 500 pages long while his marvelous epic East of Eden (one of my favorite novels) runs about six hundred pages.
-In a 1962 letter to his friend Robert Wallsten, Steinbeck shared his six strategies for successfully making it through the first draft of a book.
+In a 1962 letter (Amazon affiliate link) to his friend Robert Wallsten, Steinbeck shared his six strategies for successfully making it through the first draft of a book.

 Whether you’re participating in NaNoWriMo, writing a nonfiction or fiction book on your own, or just tackling a huge writing project, John Steinbeck’s six tips can help you get back on track to bringing your project through to completion.